Linuxfabrik/lfops/roles/apache_tomcat/README.md

 ... deploy multiple Tomcat instances on a single server using this role?

+TODO

 ## Mandatory Requirements

 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
 * Set SELinux Booleans and Policies properly.
 This can be done using the [linuxfabrik.lfops.selinux](https://github.com/Linuxfabrik/lfops/tree/main/roles/selinux) role.

+If you use the [Apache Tomcat Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/apache_tomcat.yml), this is automatically done for you.

 ## Tags